zachinjapan/my-gatsby-blog/content/blog/my_anime_collection/index.md

 ### pages

-The app has a series of pages. some are protected under a ProtectRoute component
+The app has a series of pages.
+Some are protected under a ProtectRoute component

 ```
 const ProtectedRoute = ({ children }) => {